alkalim/ryzen-catalina/README.md

 3. rEFInd: https://www.rodsbooks.com/refind/ (EFI)

 ### Hardware
-1. Separate SSD disk to install macOS
+1. Separate SSD disk to install macOS.
+Even though there are ways to install Windows and macOS on the same drive you don't want to do this.
-2. Any USB 3.0 Flash Drive
+2. Any USB 3.0 Flash Drive to store macOS installation and boot files.

 ## System Specs